cjhubbs/VaporBar/README.md

 # About
-VaporBar is a fork of [Seth Lilly's Vapor](https://github.com/sethlilly/Vapor/) with a sidebar added that I hacked in from the Casper theme.
+VaporBar is a fork of [Seth Lilly's Vapor](https://github.com/sethlilly/Vapor/) with a sidebar added that I hacked in from [AfterType's Ascend theme](http://ascend.aftertype.com/).
 It, like Vapor, is compatible with Ghost 2.0.

 ## Contributing and Forking